wxwilcke/hypodisc/README.md

 Note that, once the modalities are included in the HDF5 file, they can be enabled or disabled on the fly during training without regenerating the HDF5 file.

+## Generating Clusters

+[t-SNE](https://lvdmaaten.github.io/tsne/) can be used to visualize the clusters in the entity embedding space.
+To enable this feature, you first need to install t-SNE as a submodule of this repository, which can be done using the following commands:

+    git submodule init && git submodule update cd bhtsne/ && g++ sptree.cpp tsne.cpp tsne_main.cpp -o bh_tsne -O3 && cd -

+Once installed, you can generate the clusters each evaluation by starting the training sequence with the `--save_clusters` flag.
+This will write the clusters to the output directory (e.g. _myproject_).
+The `plotClusters` helper script can then be used to visualize them:

+    python plotClusters myproject/

 ## Acknowledgements

 This research is partly funded by [CLARIAH](https://www.clariah.nl)